jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-09-14-fraud-detection-part-2/index.md

 ### MSK Cluster

-A MSK cluster with 2 brokers is created.
+An MSK cluster with 2 brokers is created.
 The broker nodes are deployed with the *kafka.m5.large* instance type in private subnets and IAM authentication is used for the client authentication method.
 Finally, additional server configurations are added such as enabling auto creation of topics and topic deletion.

 ```terraform
 # infra/variable.tf